kenny-wong137/markov-network/readme.md

 This quantity is again computable by Gibbs sampling.

+**A parallel Gibbs sampling approximation**

 In my implementation, I perform the Gibbs sampling *in parallel*.
 This means that, when sampling a given variable, the view we have of the neighbouring variables can potentially be slightly out of date.
 I have never seen any theoretical analysis of this approximation, but given how many vertices we have relative to the number of cores on a computer, this seems like a sensible performance optimisation to make.